 General purpose financial statements are prepared on an accruals basis, meaning that most transactions are recognised when the event, or performance obligation, occurs, not when cash is paid or received.
 They also have the current and the preceding year to help users better understand trends.

-The statements contain 4 primary financial statements supported by a series of more detailed notes, including comparing the budgeted position to the actual position (for state entities).
+The statements contain 4 primary financial statements supported by a series of more detailed notes, including comparing the budgeted position to the actual position.
 The 4 primary statements are:

 This statement outlines the revenues and expenses over the year.
 It also includes non-cash transactions such as depreciation, and increases or decreases in the value of assets.
 Most not-for-profit entities aim for a break-even position or small surplus to allow them to re-invest in their business in future years.

-The statement of changes in equity explains what the government’s (or owner’s) interest is comprise of.
+The statement of changes in equity explains what the government’s (or owner’s) interest is comprised of.
 It also highlights the movement between the various classes of equity.
-The most common classes for state entities are contributions by government, retained surpluses (or deficits) and the combined increases in the value of the assets they administer.
+The most common classes for state entities are contributions by government, retained surpluses (or deficits), and the combined increases in the value of the assets they administer.

-The statement of cashflows categorises all cash payments made and received through-out the year into three groups; operating activities, investing activities and financing activities.
-Operating Activities are day to day business cashflows of the entity.
-Investing Activities cover cash payments resulting from movements in assets and liabilities relating to cash generating activities or investments in long-term service delivery assets, such as building roads.
-Financing activities are cashflows relating to how the entity is financed, it covers equity injections, returning equity to Government and taking out or repaying long-term borrowings.
+The statement of cashflows categories all cash payments made and received throughout the year into 3 groups: operating activities, investing activities, and financing activities.
+Operating activities are day-to-day business cashflows of the entity.
+Investing activities cover cash payments resulting from movements in assets and liabilities relating to cash generating activities or investments in long-term service delivery assets, such as building roads.
+Financing activities are cashflows relating to how the entity is financed; it covers equity injections, returning equity to government, and taking out or repaying long-term borrowings.

 What do we do with the statements?

-The results of these audits are then included in our annual financial audit reports to parliament.
-For more information please read these sector-based reports.
+The results of these audits are then included in our annual reports to parliament on the results of our financial audits.
+For more information, please read these sector-based reports.
 They explain our key findings and business insights from auditing the financial statements.